-Raghu on the other side throws himself in solitude while still searching for the second man in the robbery.
-He sees an opportunity to take revenge when he hears that Liak is suffering from cancer and needs his pardon to come out of the jail a year earlier.
-Here comes the name of the film in play Badlapur: in Hindi ‘Badla’ means revenge and ‘Pur’ means the town.
-In the narration, the director certainly brings in the question whether revenge is actually the right path for anyone to go forward or not.
+Raghu on the other side throws himself into solitude while still searching for the second man in the robbery.
+He sees an opportunity to take revenge when he hears that Liak is suffering from cancer and needs his pardon to come out of jail a year earlier.
+Here comes the name of the film in the play Badlapur: in Hindi ‘Badla’ means revenge and ‘Pur’ means the town.
+In the narration, the director certainly brings in the question of whether revenge is actually the right path for anyone to go forward or not.

-Unlike the average revenge drama in Hindi films, this is a breakaway when it channelizes the suspense with few twists and more realistic actions.
+Unlike the average revenge drama in Hindi films, this is a breakaway when it channelizes the suspense with a few twists and more realistic actions.
 Even though there are very few basic flaws in the story, Badlapur is very well-acted by all its star cast, particularly Varun and Nawazudin.
-This is probably the first serious film for Varun Dhawn where he gets to show different shades of his character, and Nawazuddin Siddiqui yet again proved why he is the first choice in realistic/parallel cinema.
+This is probably the first serious film for Varun Dhawan where he gets to show different shades of his character, and Nawazuddin Siddiqui yet again proved why he is the first choice in realistic/parallel cinema.

-“Although Badlapur is nowhere close to realistic cinema as it has been designed as a mainstream commercial film, it’s thrilling and at least not one of those average black and white revenge dramas, rather a darker neo-noir thriller with conflicted antihero like character.”
+“Although Badlapur is nowhere close to realistic cinema as it has been designed as a mainstream commercial film, it’s thrilling and at least not one of those average black and white revenge dramas, rather a darker neo-noir thriller with conflicted antihero-like character.”